Ever wonder what essential pieces of information you need on your website? Here’s a checklist of our six must-haves!

 -I’m obsessed with everything colorful (if you can’t tell) and everything French.

-Blogs are a really great way that clients can get to know you.
-When people can relate, they are more likely to trust you to take photos of them.
+Blogs are a really great way that potential clients can get to know you.
+When people can relate, they are more likely to trust you to take images of them.
 You can be as personal or professional as you’d like, but it is well known that when you add a personal post on occasion it drives more traffic and gets people interested in your personal life.
-People are rooting for you!

-A great tool for creating really professional blog posts is Blogstomp!
-This software allows you to connect directly to your blog platform and write/add photos all in one step.
+A great tool for creating really professional posts is Blogstomp!
+This software allows you to connect directly to your platform and write/add images all in one step.

 I know it can seem overwhelming when you are first starting out and think you need to become a professional overnight.
 If you’re just starting out and haven’t built your website yet, here’s a quick guide to doing it in five minutes!

 Websites are the best platform to showcase your work, as things are constantly changing with social media algorithms.
 Remember that if you are a member of Cole’s Classroom Pro, you can get a review by Cole’s professional mentors!